 Hi!
-I'm a predoctoral researcher on the AllenNLP team at AI2, where I work broadly on topics in natural language processing and AI policy.
+I'm a predoctoral researcher on the AllenNLP team at Ai2, where I work broadly on problems in machine learning, natural language processing, and AI policy.
 I've been awarded an NSF Computer Science Graduate Fellowship, and I'm advised by Pradeep Dasigi and Jesse Dodge.

 Research Interests